OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 ## Adding deployment targets

-With Octopus Deploy, you can deploy software to Windows servers, Linux servers, Microsoft Azure, AWS, Kubernetes clusters, cloud regions, or an offline package drop.
+With Octopus, you can deploy software to Windows servers, Linux servers, Microsoft Azure, AWS, Kubernetes clusters, cloud regions, or an offline package drop.
 Regardless of where you're deploying your software, these machines and services are known as your deployment targets.
 Octopus organizes your deployment targets (the VMs, servers, and services where you deploy your software) into environments.

-1. Go to **{{Infrastructure, Deployment Targets}}**.
+1. Go to **{{Infrastructure, Deployment Targets}}**
-2. Select an Azure Web App.
+2. Select an Azure Web App
 3. Enter a Display Name
 4. Fill out the environment and target roles
 5. Select the Azure Account and Web App created earlier